-My lords, after these funerals be done.
-We will, with all the speed we can, provide For Henry's coronation from Polony.
+And now, My lords, after these funerals be done, We will, with all the speed we can, provide For Henry's coronation from Polony.
 Come, let us take his body hence.
-30 [The body of KING CHARLES is borne out; and excunt all except the KING OF NAVARRE and PLESHÉ.
-Nav.
-And now, Pleshé,1 whilst that these broils do last.
-My opportunity may serve it fit To steal from France, and hie me to my home, For there's no safety in this realm for me : And now that Henry is call'd from Poland, It is my due, by just succession ; And therefore, as speedily as I can perform, I'll muster up an army secretly, For fear that Guise, join'd with the King of Spain, Might seek to cross me in mine enterprise.
-40 But God, that always doth defend the right, Will show his mercy, and preserve us still.
-Pleshé.
-The virtues of our true religion
+The body ofKing Charlesis borne out; and exeunt all except theKingofNavarreandPleshè.

+And now, Pleshè,1 whilst that these broils do last, My opportunity may serve it fit To steal from France, and hie me to my home, For there's no safety in this realm for me: And now that Henry is call'd from Poland, It is my due, by just succession; And therefore, as speedily as I can perform, I'll muster up an army secretly, For fear that Guise, join'd with the King of Spain, Might seek2 to cross me in mine enterprise.
+But God, that always doth defend the right, Will show his mercy, and preserve us still.